hyzhak/ng2-safe-img/README.md

 }-->
 ```

 so no any html elements will be there.
-What save us from seeing something like this:
+What saves us from seeing something like this:

 ![unsafe img with undefined uri](unsafe-img-with-undefined-uri)